asen1995/eCommerce-platform/README.md

 - ecommerce-back-office-database-container

 For the database containers you need to configure the volumes in the docker-compose.yml file.
+If you setup the databases for the first time, you need to run the liquibase migrations for each container.
 The containers share the same network, so they can communicate with each other.